davidkuehner/nrql-table-panel/README.md

 - **Display query**:

-  Activate or deactivate the display of the nrql query at the top of the table.
+  Activate or deactivate the display of the nrql query at the bottom of the table.

 - **timestamp pattern**: